GoodOnions/Evolving-DRL-Agents-through-Advanced-Information-Processing/README.md

 <img src="https://raw.githubusercontent.com/vpulab/Semantic-Segmentation-Boost-Reinforcement-Learning/13a73318feeba91583fedd16ee6983118c79784e/Images/Mario_example.gif" width="600">

 ## Abstract
-This research explores the impact of input preprocessing techniques on the learning efficiency of Reinforcement Learning (RL) agents.
+This study examines the impact of input preprocessing techniques on the learning efficiency of Reinforcement Learning (RL) agents, with a specific focus on addressing the research question:

-The study focuses on the integration of advanced image processing and dimensionality reduction strategies to improve the performance of RL algorithms.
-Using the OpenAI Gym framework and the Super Mario video game environment, the effectiveness of diverse input preprocessing methods is examined.
-Key techniques investigated include semantic segmentation and the use of autoencoders.
+”How does the agent’s performance change when the environment is presented using a more dense representation (i.e., more information encoded in the same space or the same amount of information encoded in a smaller space)?”
+The research centers on integrating advanced image processing and dimensionality reduction strategies to enhance RL algorithm performance.

-The research notably delves into the application of DeepLabV3 and U- Net models for semantic segmentation, as well as the development of an N-Frame merging technique for input data representation.
-Double Deep Q-Learning is employed to evaluate the effectiveness of these preprocessing methods.
+Utilizing the OpenAI Gym framework and the Super Mario video game environment, the study assesses the effectiveness of increasing information density provided to the agent, achieved through both the utilization of more data and the reduction of the input representation space.
+Key techniques explored encompass semantic segmentation with U-Net and its representation layers, as well as the development and application of a frame merging technique.

-The results from various experiments, though not conclusively favoring any single technique, provide valuable insights into the potential of preprocessing in enhancing RL efficiency.
+While neither method conclusively demonstrated an improvement in the agent’s performance, frame merging, which introduces the state-transition concept into the input representation, showcased a more stable enhancement in the agent’s capabilities.